jcvernaleo/brewing/Seasick-Brewing.md

-(Offers the rather niche intersection for brewhouse workers, needing to be sailors and brewers - or a larger workforce needed to fill these roles separately)
+(Offers the rather niche intersection for brewhouse workers, needing to be sailors and brewers - or a larger workforce needed to fill these roles separately.
+Something about a chief mouser for the boat as well.)

 (It would be worth putting down our business culture requirements in writing to reference.
-This may include leadership structure, decision making and equity offered to workers.
-It is possible a beer-focused [DAO](https://ethereum.org/en/dao/) could negotiate parts of this complex culture).
+This may include leadership structure, decision making and equity offered to workers.)

 ### Sustainability